-Арі endix 2.
-Sample Forms

-Sample Intake Form

-A lolescent Intake Form

-Note: Inform the youth they disclose harm to se that information provided is confidential unless If or others.

-Date Counsellor

-Name School

-Age Grade

-Date of Birth Getting to know you Sex

-Date of Birth Getting to know you What do you enjoy doin Sex

-Date of Birth Getting to know you What do you enjoy doin Ig at school? gs? (names, age, a few words that describe them)

-Date of Birth Getting to know you What do you enjoy doin Do you have any siblin What do you like to do Ig at school?
-Igs? (names, age, a few words that describe them) for fun?
+SECTION 5 - APPENDICES 117 Appendix 2.
+Sample Forms Sample Intake Form Adolescent Intake Form Note: Inform the youth that information provided is confidential unless they disclose harm to self or others.
+Date Counsellor Name School Grade Age Date of Birth Sex Getting to know you What do you enjoy doing at school?
+Do you have any siblings? (names, age, a few words that describe them) What do you like to do for fun?
+Friends and community Do you have a friend(s) whom you are close to?